 The broad aim of this study is to investigate how extracellular volume and vascular resistance affect blood pressure in patients with intradialytic hypertension and hemodialysis controls.

-Aims 1 and 2, a case control study will be conducted in a total of 166 subjects: 83 subjects with intradialytic hypertension and 83 hemodialysis control subjects.
+aims 1 and 2, a case control study will be conducted in a total of 249 subjects: 83 subjects with intradialytic hypertension 83 hemodialysis control subjects whose blood pressure decreases during screening (Control a), and 83 subjects who are hypertensive hemodialysis patients whose blood pattern during screening does not fit that of either case subjects or control a (control B).
 The subjects with intradialytic hypertension will be identified as hypertensive hemodialysis patients (systolic blood pressure greater than or equal to 140 mmHg pre-hemodialysis or greater than or equal to 130 mmHg post-dialysis during screening) with an increase in systolic blood pressure from pre to post-hemodialysis at least 10 mmHg in at least 4/6 screening treatments.
-The hemodialysis controls will be hypertensive hemodialysis patients whose blood pressure decreases at least 10 mmHg from pre to post-hemodialysis during screening.
+The hemodialysis control a subjects will be hypertensive hemodialysis patients whose blood pressure decreases at least 10 mmHg from pre to post-hemodialysis during screening.
+The hemodialysis control B subjects will be hypertensive hemodialysis patients whose blood pressure does not necessarily increase or decrease by 10 mmHg in 4/6 hemodialysis treatments.
 The primary outcome in specific aim 1 will be the ratio of extracellular water to total body water measured post-hemodialysis.
-This will be compared between groups.
-The primary outcome variable for Specific Aim 2 will be the hourly blood pressure slope during the 44-hour interdialytic time period.
+This will be compared between groups (case and Control a; case and Control B).
+The primary outcome variable for Specific aim 2 will be the hourly blood pressure slope during the 44-hour interdialytic time period.

 Aims 1 and 2: